 (On the 1 train you want the South Ferry stop, the last one in Manhattan headed downtown; check which stops on which lines you want since not all are terribly close to the ferry.
 And a special note: you want to be in the front of the train on the 1 line, the first five cars, when getting off at South Ferry because it’s an old station.
 They’ll make an announcement about a hundred times as you get close, so no worries.)

-If you go in the summer, you can get lucky.
+If you go in the winter (Jan-Feb) or summer, you can get lucky.
 Lots of shows have cheaper tickets and better seats.
 Or you can at least GET a ticket.
 The absolute hottest shows are always expensive and difficult.
 (Unlike London, where the West End is always cheaper and more convenient and easier to access, even for red-hot shows.)
 So if you’re a theater buff, plan in advance and buy your tickets to that one show you want way in advance.
 If you’re on a budget or just want to wing it, enjoy a morning wandering the theater district and hitting some box offices and the TDF booth in Times Square.
 Hint: sometimes great seats are available for that night’s show or the NEXT day.
-Checking in on Thursday for Friday and the weekend is not fruitless.
-Checking in Monday for Tuesday and so on.
+Checking in on Thursday about performances on Friday and the weekend is not fruitless, esp for single tickets.
+Check in Monday at the box office for Tuesday and so on.
 You get the idea.
-But no, I can’t get you tickets to [fill in name of the hottest show everyone wants a ticket to].
+But no, I can’t get you house seats to [fill in name of the hottest show everyone wants a ticket to].
 Off Broadway has great stuff too.
 In general, I’d rather see a new show with the original cast than a long-running show with their second or third or fifteenth cast, but everyone is different and every show is different so have fun and do what works for you.

 Enter lotteries.
 Why not?
 You can always turn them down.
 If you’re in the city during the summer, you can enter the lottery for Shakespeare in the Park.
-That’s an awesome event in and of itself and a great NYC tradition and a way to enjoy Central Park at night.
+That’s an awesome event in and of itself and a great NYC tradition and a fun way to enjoy Central Park at night.

 Where's my theater? -- Google Maps!
 Type in most Broadway shows (not to mention most long-running Off Broadway shows) and Google Maps will find it for you.
 Type in "Hamilton" and they'll pinpoint the Richard Rodgers at 226 West 46th St. Very handy!

 AMY’S BREAD -- the BEST slices of cake (and sometimes pie) and fresh bread and baked goodies.
 Before or after a night at the theater or for dessert, try Amy’s Bread.
 They’re on Ninth Ave between 46 and 47th Street.
 Check the hours of course for everything I say but they are open seven days a week: till 9 pm Sundays and Mondays, till 10 on Tues and Wed and till 11 Thur-Sat.
-The perfect end to a night, especially if go see “Waitress” and the constant smell of baking pies has you hungry.
+The perfect end to a night, especially if you go see “Waitress” and the constant smell of baking pies has you hungry.

 Some museums have free access on certain evenings but they tend to be jammed year round.
 Go on a Monday!
 And don’t spend more than two to three hours.
 You can spend days looking at everything but after a few hours, it’s definitely a question of diminishing returns.
 Leave and wish you could stay longer rather than stay and feel your feet dragging.

 And here’s a tip: the Frick Museum.
 It’s located near the Met Museum.
 (Closed Mondays.)
 It’s a nice little pocket museum and a great way to start.
-You can dip in, see some art, it’s usually not crowded the way the Met and most museums are (especially on weekdays) and they’ve got some marvelous Vermeers.
+You can dip in, see some art, it’s usually not crowded the way the Met and most museums are and they’ve got some marvelous Vermeers.
 You can go to the Frick and in two minutes be standing in front of a Vermeer and soak it in at your leisure.
 (Like most art, images of them in a book don’t do justice.)